vivekdatla96/coding-interview-405hbmo/README.md

 data/input/lap_times.csv

+The output file will be created at:

+data/output/top_3_drivers.csv

 Assumptions

-Input CSV contains valid headers and numeric lap times

 Each driver has at least one lap time

-Dataset size is suitable for in-memory processing
+Input data fits in memory

+Lap times are measured in seconds

-Only the top three drivers are required for output
+Only the top three drivers are required

 Limitations & Future Improvements

-Add command-line argument support for configurable input/output paths
+Add command-line arguments for configurable input/output paths

-Improve resilience to malformed rows by skipping invalid records
+Improve resilience by skipping malformed rows instead of failing

 Add automated unit tests